 Spouses and Partners (SP)

 Serving the entire MIT community, the Spouses&partners@MIT organization is an invaluable source of practical advice and information on all aspects of living in the area.
+A club of more than 400 wives, husbands, and significant others of MIT students and staff from around the world.
 Whether you’re looking for the best grocery store, beach, art museum, or mall, the Newcomers’ Guide helps ease the transition to life at MIT.

 MIT Sloan encourages an open and welcoming atmosphere for lesbian, gay, bisexual, and transgendered members of the MIT Sloan community.
 LGBT@MIT serves as a contact point for gay-friendly activities.